BuqiLiao/editorjs-plugins/README.md

 - **ImageTool**: Upload and manage images with features such as captions, border styles, and background options.
 - **AttachesTool**: Manage file attachments with features like custom uploading, download buttons, and file size display.
+- **MathTool**: Create and edit mathematical formulas with a user-friendly interface.

 ---